Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 9. Collie

-Long, fluffy coat with a dense undercoat that needs to be brushed thoroughly regularly.
+Long, fluffy coat with dense undercoat that needs regular thorough brushing.

 10. Samoyed

-Its abundant, thick undercoat causes very heavy fur loss in spring.
+Its luxuriant, thick undercoat causes very heavy shedding in spring.

 STEINKRAFT Zeolite for dogs - brush a lot during shedding